ibm-datapower/datapower-tutorials/getting-started/start-with-docker.md

 # Overview

-This tutorial will demonstrate how you can quickly setup gateway services to secure and optimize access to backend services.
+This tutorial series will demonstrate how you can quickly setup gateway services to secure and optimize access to backend services.

 As developers, we often spend large amount of time building that innovative digital application.
 When you need to integrate with backend services, you're met with a list of *enterprise standard* requirements for security, performance, or more.
 Now, you could open up the text editor and start coding again, but security & performance are not trivial things to solve, especially at enterprise scale.
 This is where a gateway solution whose primary focus is security and performance will allow you to accelerate the time to market of your digital application.